Rental home is being sold

 Summary

-If your caravan has been sold or is going to be sold, it does not necessarily mean that you must move out.
-The caravan owner can ask you to leave, but there are rules they must follow.
-If you are told the caravan is being sold and you want to leave, there are rules that you must follow, to prevent ‘breaking’ your residency agreement and paying costs.
+If you are told the caravan is being sold and you want to leave, there are rules that you must follow to avoid ‘breaking’ your residency agreement and paying costs.
 If you do stay once the caravan is sold, your residency agreement continues at the same rent and with the same bond, but the new owner becomes your landlord (officially called a rental provider).

 When the whole caravan park is sold – rather than just a single caravan – this will generally have no effect on your tenancy, and there is no obligation for the caravan park owner to tell you about the sale.
 The caravan park owner may close down the park, but they have to follow certain rules.